-In FY23, we conducted due diligence on our largest labour hire providers by spend, which is a category that has been recognised as at risk of modern slavery indicators such as deceptive recruitment practices and underpayment.
+In FY24, we conducted due diligence on our largest suppliers in the medium-to-high risk categories including explosives, clothing, cleaning and Personal Protective Equipment (PPE).
+These categories have been recognised as at risk of modern slavery indicators in the manufacturing process and delivery of services including deceptive recruitment practices and underpayment.

-Pleasingly, this work assessed the risk of workplace exploitation to the degree of modern slavery practices across our labour hire suppliers as low.
+Pleasingly, this work assessed the risk of modern slavery practices across these suppliers as low.

 We continue to enhance our approach to assessing and managing modern slavery risk, informed by engagement with our suppliers and other stakeholders and with regard to evolving expectations.
-This Statement outlines further opportunities to refresh and strengthen our approach, as outlined in our FY24 action plan on page 12.
+This Statement outlines further opportunities to refresh and strengthen our approach, as outlined in our FY25 action plan on page 12.